 Bratislava, Slovakia – The commonly held theory about the mass migration wave that brought the Slavs to the European continent was created in the 19th century.
 The foundations were however laid by German philosophers a century earlier.

 The 18th and 19th centuries brought about the enlightenment that gave birth to the idea of the nation state, which in turn was responsible for birthing the national awakening movements that arose across Europe.
 Nations needed to legitimate their claims on land, power and sovereignty.

 In relation to the Slavs, German theories were critical as they first created the meaning behind the words ‘Germanic’ and ‘German’ that we take for granted today.
-John Gottfried von Herder divided the people of the continent into German and Slavs for the first time to support the Germanic right of access to vast chunks of Europe.
+John Gottfried von Herder divided the people of the continent into Germans and Slavs for the first time to support the Germanic right of access to vast chunks of Europe.
 According to these theories, Germans were here before the Slavs.

 Successive philosophers and historians built on this further.
 The most important component of these theories assumes the arrival of Slavs during the course of the late 4th century, others say it was closer to the 5th and even 6th centuries.